-The College offers a wide range of full-time provision across most of the subject sector areas (with the exception of land-based) and continues to expand the IT and cyber provision to meet the demands of learners and to support the needs of local employers.
-The College has developed a T level offer to offer level 3 technical qualifications with a substantial work placement.
+The College offers a wide range of full-time provision across most of the subject sector areas (with the exception of land-based) and continues to expand its IT and cyber provision to meet the demands of learners and to support the needs of local employers.
+The College has developed a T level to offer level 3 technical qualifications with a substantial work placement requirement.
 There remains a major focus on the up-skilling of students in the areas of maths and English, with a target for students to improve their English and maths skills to support their progression.
 Whilst we are only just seeing the development of green skills qualifications, the College is embedding green skills and sustainability within full time construction and technology courses.

-The CPD (continued professional development) 100 hours are embedded into the 16-18 delivery model and we have focused upon the development of the external work placements completed by our learners.
-We have improved our reporting of both the quantity and quality of these placements, which have supported the development of the quality of these.
+The College continues to focus on developing wider skills for students to meet the needs of employers.
+The CPD (continued professional development) 100 hours are embedded into the 16-18 delivery model, and we have focused upon the development of the external work placements completed by our learners.
+We have improved our reporting of both the quantity and value of these placements, which have supported the development of the quality of these courses.
 The transferable skills developed through continued professional development, work experience and volunteering are preparing learners for their future.
 These employability skills have been underpinned by student development sessions with all learners at all levels.
-We ran a pilot this year relating to 'soft skills' and in 2023/24 we will be launching the 'Which three skills?' programme where each cohort will gain feedback on their progression against industry specific 'wider-skills'.
+The College ran a pilot in 2022/23 relating to 'soft skills' and, in 2023/24, launched the 'Which three skills?' programme where each cohort gains feedback on their progression against industry specific 'wider skills'.

-The College is committed to improve learning facilities available for students.
-The College has significantly invested in the technology required to run a range of Electrical Vehicle qualifications and Bootcamps.
+The College is committed to improve the learning facilities available for students.
+The College has significantly invested in the technology required to run a range of Electrical Vehicle qualifications and

+Bootcamps.
 The College's hospital ward has been upgraded to enhance the practical skills of our Health and Social Care learners.